plotly/plotly.github.io/_posts/2015-04-21-How-to-make-an-area-graph.md

 ---
 layout: two_column_layout
-title: How to Make an Area Graph
+title: Make an Area Graph
 subtitle: A Step by Step Guide to Making an Area Graph
 permalink: /make-an-area-graph
 ---